Fortran and Engee integration

 println("Результаты работа Fortran: $(simout["fortran_caller/res"].value[1])")

-Fortran code integration is performed by first compiling that code into a shared library and calling that library from a modelling environment or interactive script.
-This approach allows previous work to be utilised without the cost of rewriting code in Julia
+Fortran code integration is performed by first compiling this code into a shared library and calling this library from a simulation environment or an interactive script.
+This approach allows you to use previous developments without the cost of rewriting the code in Julia.